GAPE: Remember to Forget — Gated Adaptive Positional Encoding

 GAPE: Two Gates on the Logits

-GAPE introduces a content-aware additive bias directly into the pre-softmax attention logits, after the rotary dot-product is computed:
+GAPE introduces a content-aware additive mask directly into the pre-softmax attention logits.
+In the paper notation, the attention logit is written as:

 Theoretical Guarantee

-The paper proves that protected tokens (high g_k value) remain accessible regardless of distance — their effective attention logit is boosted by the key gate, counteracting any rotary-induced suppression.
-Conversely, for unprotected tokens, the attention mass decays as a function of the query gate value, giving a formal “forgetting” property for irrelevant context.
+The paper proves that protected tokens (high landmark-gate value $l_j$) remain accessible regardless of distance: their effective attention logit is preserved by the protection term in the mask.
+Conversely, for unprotected tokens, the attention mass decays as a function of the query gate value $g_i$, giving a formal “forgetting” property for irrelevant context.

 Empirical Validation